 7.8 Verifying no alteration

-The ELNO must ensure that the ELN has an effective means of enabling the Registrar to verify that each Digitally Signed electronic Registry Instrument or other electronic Document presented to the Registrar has not been altered in any way since it was executed.
+The ELNO must ensure that its ELN has an effective means of enabling the Registrar to verify that each Digitally Signed electronic Registry Instrument or other electronic Document presented to the Registrar has not been altered in any way since it was Digitally Signed.

 7.9 Notification of Jeopardised Conveyancing Transactions

-The ELNO must immediately notify the Registrar and those of its Subscribers involved in any Conveyancing Transaction which it has reason to believe has been Jeopardised.
+The ELNO must immediately notify the Registrar and those of its Subscribers and in an Interoperable Lodgment Case, those ELNOs involved in any Conveyancing Transaction which it has reason to believe has been Jeopardised.

 7.10 Obligations in relation to Notification of Compromised Security Items